heatwavemag/heatwavemag.github.io/content/blog/preprint_editorial_031125.md

 moments when we glimpse the far horizon, its distant glow can trick us into thinking we have entered a moment of rupture.[^6] \
 \
 It is a bitter pill to swallow, but we have not even come close.
 Instead, what we glimpse is the assurance of the inevitable blazes to come, the certainty of struggle, if nothing else.
 Cycles of struggle have the habit of reshuffling the deck, suspending time and space and providing practical truth to the communist hypothesis: the real death of capital is not a given, but a matter of force.
 If one lesson has percolated through the cracks and fissures of these moments, it is that every limit is also a condition of possibility.
 Reading the signposts &mdash; the failures, limitations, partial victories, tragedies &mdash; is our only guide to the geography of conflict.
 The communist hypothesis cannot be validated in advance of practice, but must instead be constructed *in situ,* when the partisan contours begin to take shape and choices must be made.
 That is, the lessons of the past can be verified only in the revolutionary shattering of the world.
 What lessons can we suppose today then?
 How are they to be derived and disseminated?
 Our answer is insufficient, but necessary.
-Correspondence is a form partisan inquiry and preparation elemental to our turbulent, but decidedly non-revolutionary times. \
+Correspondence is a form of partisan inquiry and preparation elemental to our turbulent, but decidedly non-revolutionary times. \
 \
 {{ img(path="@/blog/preprint_editorial_031125_media/photo7.jpeg",
 alt="", caption="Every limit is also a condition of possibility.", extended_width_pct=-1) }} \
 *Heatwave* is a multi-media project dedicated to sharing experiences and strategizing together in our efforts to break free from the infernal prison of capital.
 As the world burns and the political horizon grows increasingly grim, we seek to connect comrades around the globe and contribute to building something powerful enough to incinerate that prison.
-From its ashes, a vision emerges: a world based on the classic principle "from each according to their ability, to each according to their need"---a dignified life on a thriving planet. \
+From its ashes, a vision emerges: a world based on the classic principle "from each according to their ability, to each according to their need" &mdash; a dignified life on a thriving planet. \
 \
 Most of our current members are based in the U.S., but we aim to become an international publication that examines struggles globally.
-In 2025, we're launching our website, a quarterly print magazine, a video channel, and social media.
+In 2025 we're launching our website, a quarterly print magazine, a video channel, and social media.
 The website will provide previews of each new issue of the magazine, information about ordering print copies, free digital versions of back issues, and printable zines for longer texts.
 The videos will provide alternative presentations of written material.
 Our content will cover a range of topics and genres, including reports on recent events, theoretical reflections and analysis, interviews with comrades involved in inspiring projects, reviews of books and films, original artwork, and literature. \
 \
 While there is no shortage of left media, most English-language publications offer only partial critiques and tepid reformism, or regurgitate debates among 20th-century sects whose material foundations disappeared decades ago.
 We seek to provide more rigor and depth than the average radical blog or podcast, but to avoid the turgid style of traditional communist polemics and academic journals.
 Politically, we aim to balance inclusivity with coherence by publishing pieces from a broad spectrum of contributors based all over the world, alongside editorial prefaces providing our own perspective.\
 \
 The name "Heatwave" echoes that of an old Situationist magazine ("Britain's most incandescent